awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 A JSONPath expression is a string beginning with "$\." that is used to select one of more components within a JSON element\.
 The following list includes information about JSONPath operators that are supported by Systems Manager Automation:
 + **Dot\-notated child \(\.\)**: Use with a JSON object\.
 This operator selects the value of a specific key\.
 + **Deep\-scan \(\.\.\)**: Use with a JSON element\.
 This operator scans the JSON element level by level and selects a list of values with the specific key\.
-Note that the return type of this operator is always a JSON array\.
+The return type of this operator is always a JSON array\.
 In the context of an automation action output type, the operator can be either StringList or MapList\.
 + **Array\-Index \(\[ \]\)**: Use with a JSON array\.
 This operator gets the value of a specific index\.

 To better understand JSONPath operators, review the following JSON response from the ec2 `DescribeInstances` API action\.
 Below this response are several examples that show different results by applying different JSONPath expressions to the response from the `DescribeInstances` API action\.